DomGambarini/milestone-two-memory-game/README.md

 2. On the repository's page, click on the "Fork" button located at the top right corner of the page.
 This action creates a copy of the repository under your GitHub account.
 3. GitHub will redirect you to the forked repository, which is now hosted under your account.
 You can identify it by the "forked from" message displayed at the top of the repository name.
 4. At this point, you have successfully forked the repository, and you can start working with the code.

+## Credits

+**Code:**

+- Code on how to create 3D effect with flip cards came from information from this site: [Flip card effect](https://www.youtube.com/watch?v=ZniVgo8U7ek)
+- Code on how to create a modal came from information from this site: [Creating a modal](https://www.youtube.com/watch?v=MBaw_6cPmAw&t=613s)

+## References

+- Playing card images for top card and bottom card from [Rugby World Cup](https://www.rugbyworldcup.com/2023) -